letakeane/gridpractice/module-4/assessments/final-assessment-amazonbay.md

 - A button to purchase all of the items in the cart
   - When you click the button, the order should be processed immediately and a new order should appear in the Order History

 Assume you can only purchase one of each thing at a time.
-The items in the cart should persist on page refresh using `localStorage`.
+The items in the shopping cart should persist on page refresh using `localStorage`.

 ### Order History